ajabbar89/A-DOS/protected_mode/README.md

 Intermediate object files ****.o*** is stored inside the ***./build*** folder.

+### Testing
+Use qemu to test the kernel code.
+***$qemu-system-x86_64 -hda ./bin/os.bin***

-### GDB usage for assembly code
+### GDB usage for debugging
-The assembly code written can be tested in qemu.

 During dev, the correctness of registers can be checked using gdb by linking qemu with gdb as a remote target for gdb,
 ***$target remote | qemu-system-x86_64 -hda ./boot.bin -S -gdb stdio***

 To see the registers
 ***$info registers***

-In order to see the symbols for object code, such as kernel_final.o, we can do
+The symbols need to be loaded explicitly in gdb
-***$add-symbol-file ./build/kernel_final.o 0x1000000*** Here 0x1000000 is the start address of the kernel The reason to do this step instead of directly trying to do gdb on the binary os.bin is because the binary cannot be executed on our host system.
+***$add-symbol-file ./build/kernel_final.o 0x100000*** Here 0x100000 is the start address of the kernel The reason to do this step instead of directly running binary os.bin on gdb is because the binary cannot be executed on our host system.
 It won't work.
 Instead we execute it using qemu as we are simulating system boot into os.bin.
 Hence, we need to add-symbol-file separately and then hook up gdb with remote target of qemu.

+For .asm code, we could get the layout of gdb to be showing disassembled code, by ***$layout asm***

+Pressing continue after hooking qemu on gdb remotely, will do program execution.
+So, any breakpoints needed can be set before trying "continue" inside gdb.

 ### Boot flow
 The ./src/boot/boot.asm is the BLR code which sets up the protected mode settings.
 The kernel will be present from 2nd sector onwards.